infinite-table/infinite-react/www/pages/docs/latest/learn/common-issues/index.page.md

+---
+title: Common issues
+description: Avoid common pitfalls and issues when using the component.
+Learn how to use it properly to perform smooth and avoid jank.
+author: [admin]
+---
 As people have started using `<InfiniteTable />` we've noticed a few issues keep popping up.

 While we're trying to refine our API to be easier to use and understand, developers using the component still need to be aware of some design decisions and conventions used in the component.